Pixie (X-Men): Messiah Complex

-When the first new mutant since M-Day appears, Gwynn joins X-23, Hellion, Anole, Surge, Armor, and Rockslide in attacking the Washington, D.C., base of the anti-mutant Purifiers by teleporting them there.
-They are confronted by Lady Deathstrike and the Reavers with Hellion receiving a near mortal injury.
-Outnumbered Gwynn panics and cannot teleport the team out until Rictor, who infiltrated the Purifiers as a spy, helps her concentrate.
-She manages to cast a hazardous "blind teleport," which scatters the New X-Men between Washington, D.C., and the Xavier Institute.
-The students are then recovered and taken back to the Institute by Iceman, and the wounded sent to the infirmary.
-However, Predator X later attacks the Institute, going after the weaker, wounded students in the infirmary.
+When the first new mutant since M-Day appears, Gwynn joins X-23, Hellion, Anole, Surge, Armor, and Rockslide in attacking the Purifiers' base.
+Outnumbered, Gwynn panics and cannot teleport the team out until Rictor, who infiltrated the Purifiers as a spy, helps her concentrate.
+She manages to cast a hazardous "blind teleport", which scatters the X-Men between Washington, D.C., and the Xavier Institute.
+Predator X later attacks the Institute, going after the weaker, wounded students in the infirmary.
 Gwynn, realizing that X-23 had killed this type of creature before, attempts to teleport Predator X to X-23's location.
 However, she mistakenly takes the majority of the students and Beast alongside her and the creature, dropping them in the middle of the X-Men's fight for the mutant baby with the Marauders on Muir Island.
-During the fight, Gwynn is brutally beaten by the Malice-possessed Omega Sentinel, who taunts her, until Gwynn manages to defeat her by unexpectedly stabbing her with the Souldagger, exorcising Malice from Omega Sentinel's body.
+During the fight, Gwynn is brutally beaten by the Malice-possessed Omega Sentinel, but stabs her with the Souldagger, exorcising Malice from Omega Sentinel's body.

 Pixies and Demons

 Gwynn returns to her hometown after the X-Men disband following the conclusion of Messiah Complex.
-However, she finds the demonic N'Garai are plaguing the town and are kidnapping people to feed Kierrok the Damned, their leader.
+However, she finds the demonic N'Garai are plaguing the town and are kidnapping people to feed their leader Kierrok.
 She calls in the X-Men to help defeat the N'Garai, and Gwynn has to face her fear of the mine in which her father was killed to defeat the demons.
-After defeating Kierrok, Cyclops and the rest of the X-Men take her back to America and she joins the newly reformed X-Men in San Francisco.
+After defeating Kierrok, Cyclops and the rest of the X-Men take Gwynn back to America and she joins the newly reformed X-Men in San Francisco.